yippii/luhning-it/README.md

 ## 📋 Business Overview

-This project is a robust, modular Python application designed for a Canadian retail company to manage customer data and validate sensitive information.
+This project is a robust, modular Python application designed to manage customer data and validate sensitive information.
 The system focuses on ensuring data integrity through custom validation rules for Canadian postal codes and credit card numbers using the **Luhn Algorithm**.

 ## 🚀 Features